php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 ## 7. Closures

 Closures MUST be declared with a space after the `function` keyword, and a space before and after the `use` keyword.
+This includes the use of the `shortform notation`.

 The opening brace MUST go on the same line, and the closing brace MUST go on the next line following the body.